tytydraco/yessleep/out/You_wanna_know_why_Im_doing_this_He_whispered_about_to_swallow_another_needle.md

 I looked around my cell, and I imagined that I was trapped inside Daryl’s black tin.
 If I squinted, I could even see the golden stars and spirals that had disappeared from the lid of the tin, littering the walls like an intricate mural or the incoherent scribbling of a madman.

 My cell mate died that night.
-Ruptured ulcer in his stomach, acid exploding over his intestines like a water balloon.
+Ruptured an ulcer in his stomach out of nowhere, acid exploding over his intestines like a water balloon.

 Naturally, the prison decided it was my fault.